BenjaminPoilve/Synthetica/Readme.md

 * Teensy are awesome
 * Teensy audio library is awesome
-* Teensy 3.6 has lots of input so it makes the whole build simpler

 Will be major only, minor by transposition as with the harmonica.
 Choice of chords, look [here](https://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/)